-Study Finds Peaches May Slow Breast Cancer GrowthThe Breast Cancer Site
+Peaches May Slow Breast Cancer Growth, According to StudyThe Breast Cancer Site

 “We didn’t even think about metastasis at that time,” Noratto said in a statement.
-“The surprise was we analyzed lungs and beside the fact that the peach compounds inhibited the growth of the tumor, they also inhibited the metastasis levels on the lungs.”
+“The surprise was we analyzed lungs, and, beside the fact that the peach compounds inhibited the growth of the tumor, they also inhibited the metastasis levels on the lungs.”

 Noratto noted that the concentration of peach extract that was effective on the mice would be equivalent to eating two to three peaches a day for people.
 While Noratto and her team haven’t exactly promoted peaches as a breast cancer treatment option, they do note that eating a healthy diet is important for preventing cancer.

 So go grab a peach or two (and some other healthy options) and keep yourself healthy!